LScD (Leicester Scientific Dictionary)

 1.Removing punctuations and special characters: This is the process of substitution of all non-alphanumeric characters by space.
 We did not substitute the character “-” in this step, because we need to keep words like “z-score”, “non-payment” and “pre-processing” in order not to lose the actual meaning of such words.
 A processing of uniting prefixes with words are performed in later steps of pre-processing.

-2.Lowercasing the text data: Lowercasing is one of the most effective pre-processing step in text mining problems to avoid considering same words like “Corpus”, “corpus” and “CORPUS” differently.
+2.Lowercasing the text data: Lowercasing is performed to avoid considering same words like “Corpus”, “corpus” and “CORPUS” differently.
 Entire collection of texts are converted to lowercase.

 3.Uniting prefixes of words: Words containing prefixes joined with character “-” are united as a word.
 The list of prefixes united for this research are listed in the file “list_of_prefixes.csv”.
 The most of prefixes are extracted from .
 We also added commonly used prefixes: ‘e’, ‘extra’, ‘per’, ‘self’ and ‘ultra’.